Jamie-Morr/SEM-Group/use-cases/use-case-4.md

-# USE CASE: 4 Produce a Report on the world population of cities on a Given Choice
+# USE CASE: 4 Produce a Report on the World Population of Cities on a Given Choice

 ## CHARACTERISTIC INFORMATION